mitrefccace/nginx/README.md

 # NGINX

 NGINX is an open-source web-server, reverse-proxy, load-balancer and HTTP cache.
-For the ACE Direct project, we are only using NGINX as a reverse proxy.
+For the ACE Direct project, NGINX is onlys used as a reverse proxy.

-A reverse-proxy allow us to hide internally-used port numbers and script names on the public-facing interface.
+A reverse-proxy allow ACE Direct to hide internally-used port numbers and script names from the public-facing interface.

 Full documentation and screenshots are here: [NGINX](https://www.nginx.com).